-The 859 series features 2 hooks 4 rollers and split spindle nightlatch operation.
+The 859 series features 4 rollers 2 hooks and a split spindle nightlatch operation.

 Fuhr 859 series multipoint door locks suit all door types.
 These multipoint or UPVC door locks feature a split spindle function but are otherwise the same as the equivalent 856 or 855 versions.

 Fuhr UPVC door locks are available in a range of different versions, all of which start life as the same platform.
 Hooks, rollers and other locking points may be in different positions, but the locks are otherwise the same.